HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with `NSAttributedString`, but here is an example answer:
+  The answer depends on your experience with `NSAttributedString`.
+Here is how I would approach it:

   >I have used it to display stylized text in views, such as `UILabel`, `UIButton` and `UITextView`.
 It allows us to apply attributed to specific parts of a string, such as font, color and paragraph style.
 It is useful for creating headings, bullet points or highlighted text.
   </details>